warpdotdev/docs/features/files-and-links.md

 2. Clicking a link normally will open a clickable tooltip that says “Open File/Folder/Link”.
 3. Right-clicking a link will open a context menu that supports copying the absolute file path or url to the clipboard.

+* You can also Drag and drop a folder or file onto the Warp dock icon to open a new tab in this directory.

 Note: Configure the default editor to open files by navigating to `Settings > Features > Choose an editor to open file links`.

 ### Scripts